 In our organizational model, graduate student committee members serve as the leading voice for Project Spectrum and the primary organizers of its events and actions.
 Our affiliate members support the graduate student committee as advisors, mentors, and collaborators.

-We are currently seeking members who self-identify as underrepresented minorities with regard to their race, ethnicity, gender, sexuality, disability, and/or class; we are prioritizing accepting Black students.
+The graduate student members of Project Spectrum are passionate about building community and supporting each other as we organize toward both urgent needs and longer-term visions around music academia.
 While this labor belongs to everyone, we believe an important function of leadership is to uplift the voices and ideas of the historically marginalized.

-The graduate student members of PS are passionate about building community and supporting each other as we organize toward both urgent needs and longer-term visions around music academia.
 We look forward to hearing from those who would like to join us in our work.

 Application Process